coneda/kor/README.md

     HEADLESS=true bundle exec cucumber features/

+Some tests have external dependencies and are therefore unreliable.
+We excluded them from the default test suite.
+To force running them, set an environment variable like this:

+    KOR_BRITTLE=true bundle exec rspec spec/

 #### Coverage reports

 You may run rspec or cucumber tests with the `COVERAGE` environment variable